3 Ways to Play the Coming Silver Shortage

 So where has all the silver gone?
 Year after year, it’s been used up to fill the gap between supply and demand.
 In 2007 alone, silver demand was at 843.7 million ounces while silver mines only pulled 670.6 million ounces out of the ground.

-Meanwhile, Industrial demand for silver, especially in electronics, has risen at a rate of 7% a year – primarily in growing markets like China and India, countries which have recently depleted their silver supplies and are now relying completely on imported silver.
+Meanwhile, industrial demand for silver – especially in electronics – has risen at a rate of 7% a year.
+This is primarily in growing markets like China and India… Both of which have recently depleted their silver supplies and are now relying completely on imported silver.

-And yet, despite an increasing industrial demand for silver and worldwide supply scarcity, prices have remained relatively low at just over $12 an ounce.
-That’s still 76% below its historic high.
+And yet, despite an increasing industrial demand for silver and worldwide supply scarcity, prices have remained relatively low at just over $25 an ounce.
+That’s still nearly 50% below its historic high.

 This imbalance won’t last forever.
-And whether you buy silver bullion directly, use an ETF, or invest in a silver mining stock, this precious metal could give your portfolio a nice boost in 2019 or 2020…
+And whether you buy silver bullion directly, use an ETF, or invest in mining stocks, this precious metal could give your portfolio a nice boost in the years to come.

 The Coming Silver Shortage Means the Right Time to Buy

 In addition to basic supply and demand, there are several more reasons silver will make a vital addition to your portfolio in the current market:

 - Silver thrives amidst world chaos.
-When silver exploded to $49.45 per ounce in 1980, oil prices were skyrocketing, U.S. racked up an extraordinary debt, and Washington D.C. was clouded with political uncertainty.
+When silver exploded to $49.45 per ounce in 1980, oil prices were skyrocketing, U.S. racked up extraordinary debt, and Washington D.C. was clouded with political uncertainty.
 Sound familiar?